Unified Privacy Guarantees for Decentralized Learning via Matrix Factorization: Conclusion

 \subsubsection{Acknowledgments}

 This work was supported by grant ANR-20-CE23-0015 (Project PRIDE) and the ANR 22-PECY-0002 IPOP (Interdisciplinary Project on Privacy) project of the Cybersecurity PEPR and by the Austrian Science Fund (FWF) [10.55776/COE12].
-This work was granted access to the HPC resources of IDRIS under the allocation 2025-AD011015352R1 made by GENCI.
+This research was supported in part by the Groupe La Poste, sponsor of the Inria Foundation, in the framework of the FedMalin Inria Challenge.
+This project was provided with computing AI and storage resources by GENCI at IDRIS thanks to the grant 2025-AD011015352R1 on the supercomputer Jean Zay's V100 partition.
+Experiments presented in this paper were also carried out using the Grid'5000 testbed, supported by a scientific interest group hosted by Inria and including CNRS, RENATER and several Universities as well as other organizations (see \url{https://www.grid5000.fr}).
 The authors thank Quino for his comic strip Mafalda which inspired our new algorithm name.